remix-run/react-router/docs/hooks/use-submit.md

 // will serialize into request.text() in your action
 ```

-If you do not want to serialize your data at all, it's recommended to use a direct object reference via an inline action (see below).

 ## Submit options

 The second argument is a set of options that map (mostly) directly to form submission attributes: